somervilleyimby/somervilleyimby.org/resources/zoning.md

 ### Neighborhood Residence

-Our least-dense district is far better than the “single-family only” rules seen in other cities, but it could be better.
-For example, it should allow [accessory dwelling units](https://www.mass.gov/service-details/smart-growth-smart-energy-toolkit-modules-accessory-dwelling-units-adu) (“in-law apartments”) and three-family buildings like our iconic triple-deckers with far fewer restrictions.
+Our least-dense district is far better than the “single-family only” rules seen in other cities, especially since we re-legalized triple deckers in late 2024.
+However, it could still be improved.
+For example, it should allow [accessory dwelling units](https://www.mass.gov/service-details/smart-growth-smart-energy-toolkit-modules-accessory-dwelling-units-adu) (“in-law apartments”) with far fewer restrictions.
+We'd also like to see a lot of it switched from Neighborhood Residence to Urban Residence, which would allow multiplexes, row houses, and apartment houses.

 ### Midrise Districts